BardezAnAvatar/BGEE-Thalantyr-Ex/readme.md

 **Cost:** Upgrades the +2 longsword to +3; requires 1 emerald, 1 cone of cold scroll, 1 lightning bolt scroll, and 5000 gp.

-Varscona +3 deals 1d8+3 slashing, 2d3 cold, 1d3 electrical damage, with a +3 enchantment and thac0 bonus.
+Varscona +3 deals 1d8+3 slashing, 2d3 cold; with a +3 enchantment and thac0 bonus.
+It grants % fire resistance and offers a % chance to drain 1 HP on hit.